wamp-proto/wamp-proto/rfc/text/wamp-terminology.md

 This chapter contains a list of technical terms used in this specification, along with their respective meanings.

 Implementations SHOULD use terms as defined here in their public interfaces and documentation, and SHOULD NOT reinvent or reinterpret terms.
-Users SHOULD be able to transfer their knowledge gained on WAMP in the context of one implementation when starting to use another implementation.
+Users SHOULD be able to transfer their WAMP knowledge in the context of one implementation when starting to use another implementation.
 This is to support the overarching goal of WAMP to free application developers from restrictions when building distributed applications, both at the network level, and when choosing or switching the WAMP client